 1 Credit.
 This intermediate course further develops fundamental vocal skills and techniques to perform in a choir.
 Topics covered are a continuation of basic music theory and performance techniques, as well as a wide range of musical styles and repertoire.
 Students will have opportunity to perform before others.
-Prerequisite: Chorus I.
+Prerequisite: Chorus I, or teacher consent.